mvn2vec: Preservation and Collaboration in Multi-View Network Embedding: Experiments

-The Snapchat network used in our experiments lies in between YouTube and Twitter in terms of the need for \preservation and \collaboration.
+\vpara{In case both \collaboration and \preservation are indispensable.} The Snapchat network used in our experiments lies in between YouTube and Twitter in terms of the need for \preservation and \collaboration.
 The proposed two \mtv models both outperformed all baselines under all metrics.
 In other words, this experiment result shows the feasibility of gaining performance boost by simultaneously model \preservation and \collaboration without over-complicating the model or adding supervision.

-The multi-label classification results on Snapchat are presented in Table~\ref{tab::link-pred}.
+The multi-label classification results on Snapchat are presented in Table~\ref{tab::quant-snapchat}.
 As with the previous link prediction results, the two \mtv model both outperformed all baselines under all metrics, with a difference that \mtvcon performed better in this classification task, while \mtvreg outperformed better in the previous link prediction task.
 Overall, while \mtvcon and \mtvreg may have different advantages in different tasks, they both outperformed all baselines by simultaneously modeling \preservation and \collaboration on the Snapchat network, where both \preservation and \collaboration co-exist.

+\vpara{External baeslines.} MVE underperformed \mtv models on YouTube.
+We interpret this outcome as MVE is a collaboration framework that does not explicitly model \preservation, which has been shown to be needed in the YouTube datasets.
+Meanwhile, MVE did not get performance boost from its attention mechanism since the experiment setting forbids it from consuming informative supervision as discussed in Section~\ref{sec::setup}.
+Without additional optimization, the released DMNE implementation did not finish training on the Twitter dataset after two days on a machine with 40 cores of Intel(R) Xeon(R) CPU E5-2680 v2 @ 2.80GHz.
+The comparatively worse performance of DMNE on YouTube should partially attribute to the use of default hyperparameters as described in Section~\ref{sec::setup}.
+Another possible explanation is that DMNE is designed for the more general multi-networks, not optimized for multi-view networks.

+These observations in combine demonstrated the {{feasibility of gaining performance boost by simultaneously modeling \preservation and \collaboration without over-complicating the model or requiring additional supervision}}.